cathysnider/cathysnider.github.io/lando.md

    and initialize it for Lando:

-   `lando init --source cwd --recipe drupal7  --webroot . --full --name mySiteName`
+   `lando init --source cwd --recipe drupal7  --webroot . --full --name {mySiteName}`

    This creates a .lando.yml file in your project folder.
 There are lots of parameters.
 These are ours: <br />
    `lando init`